adrianrivas/dataanalytics/README.md

 # Data Engineering & Analytics

-Data Transformation operations using diferent technologies such as Apache Hive, Apache Pig, Pandas, Bash and among others.
+Data Transformation operations using different technologies such as Apache Hive, Apache Pig, Pandas, Bash and among others.